Three weeks of literary delights, online and in real life. See our top picks from the festival's packed programme.

 Artist Phoebe Davies dives into the world of competitive sport.
 Her exhibition of film and sound work lays bare the physical and mental strength necessary to thrive and – fundamentally – to win.
 Read more in our review.

-To mark Pride Month, Sheffield Libraries have put together an LGBTQ* writing list challenge.
+To mark Pride Month, Sheffield Libraries put together an LGBTQ* writing list challenge.
 Featuring 120 books all available from the libraries – including memoir, fiction, comic books, graphic novels, oral history, and poetry.

 Wed.
 16 December 2020 — Sun.
 3 January 2021